Experience Pass

 Can multiple family members use the Experience Pass during the checkout period?

-Yes, the Experience Pass can be used by your household during the checkout period, but it must remain with the primary borrower who checked it out.
 Different attractions have different limits on household members.
-Check your specfic pass to see the household limit.
+Check your specific pass to see the household limit.

 Can I reserve an Experience Pass in advance?